Tumbleweed-64/gamblomatic/README.md

 ## Other stuff

 With v1.04 released, I think that I'm ready to start implementing some functionality for a basic card game, one where you play against the house, like Blackjack or maybe Acey-Deucy.
 I just need to add a function to deal cards quick, and then I can start.
 Additionally, I'm reading some papers on game theory optimal poker in order to make some solid bots to play against in the poker examples.

+## Example projects provided

+- Blackjack (vs not the greatest dealer AI but you can write your own with the help of the library)
+- War (not quite finished with this one yet)
+- *more coming soon*